Degree of Engineer — Post MS Program

 Students in the Engineer degree program must submit an Application for Candidacy no later than the second quarter of Engineer's study.
 This form indicates the courses and thesis work which the student will be using for the degree.
 If the research topic cannot be clearly described when this form is filed, the area of research should be described along with a timetable for identifying a thesis topic.
 Aero/Astro has a department-specific Candidacy form, available in the Aero/Astro Student Services Office.

 The Application for Candidacy should be signed by the student's research advisor, and submitted to the Aero/Astro Student Services Office for the Director of Graduate Studies’ approval signature.
 Neglecting to file for candidacy can prevent you from receiving your degree.
 Changes to your program of study can be filed at any time by submitting a revised Candidacy form.
 Obtain your advisor's signature and submit it to the Aero/Astro Student Services Office for Director of Graduate Studies’ signature.
 In order to graduate or go TGR, you must have completed all the units listed on your current Candidacy form.

 For specific information regarding the format and deadlines for submission of theses, please check with the Graduate Degree Progress Office.
-The department recommends that students follow the format defined in the Preparing Engineer Thesis for Electronic Submission.
+The department recommends that students follow the format defined in the Format Requirements for Your Thesis.
 Note: the advisor must sign the thesis before the filing deadline, which is generally the last day of classes during the graduation quarter.